Pennsylvania Educational Improvement Tax Credit (EITC) Program and WITF’s Explore in the Classroom

 Tax credit applications will be processed on a first-come, first-served basis by day submitted.
 All applications received on a specific day will be processed on a random basis before moving on to the next day’s applications.
 Applications will be approved until the amount of available tax credits is exhausted.

-*It should be noted that in 2015-2016, ONLY those applications that were submitted on July 1 were considered for the tax credits.
+*It should be noted that in the past, ONLY those applications that were submitted on July 1 were considered for the tax credits.
 Demand is so high that even if you submit on July 1, businesses are not guaranteed to receive the credit for which they applied.

 What are the deadlines?